Many Mass and Cass Task Force members are missing more meetings than they’re attending

 On paper, the group gathered 24 key stakeholders to brainstorm solutions to problems of homelessness and open drug use in their area.

-In reality, though, those 24 task force members have hardly ever all met at the same time, meeting minutes obtained by Substantive and Marla Smith, mentioned earlier, show.
+In reality, though, those 24 task force members have hardly ever all met at the same time, meeting minutes obtained by Substantive show.

 City officials turned over nearly 100 pages of these notes chronicling 21 individual meetings, after twin records requests from both Substantive and Smith.